What Regions have a Vietnam Pottery Village?

 We Examine Bat Trang, Chu Dau and other Areas Near Hanoi

-Vietnamese pottery in Austin is growing in popularity, and also trending across the world.
+Vietnamese pottery in Austin, TX is growing in popularity, and also trending across the world.
 Part of this trend is rooted in history, namely pottery from Dong Nai and Bat Trang.
 In fact, according to an article by the Museum of Underwater Archeology, since 1300 AD, Vietnamese ceramics are considered high-end exports.
 For centuries, these sought-after products influenced pottery designs around the globe.
 To this day, pottery villages in Vietnam incorporate age-old techniques to create modern pieces of art.

 Chu Dau Pottery Village